 Drupal is a powerful content management system with nearly limitless customization options.
 It’s best for developers or other users who are already familiar with HTML, CSS, and PHP.

-You can choose from 46,000 modules in Drupal’s directory to expand and customise the features of your Drupal site.
-To customise the look of your site, you can choose from thousands of free themes in Drupal’s official theme repository or premium themes on ThemeForest.
+You can choose from 46,000 modules in Drupal’s directory to expand and customize the features of your Drupal site.
+To customize the look of your site, you can choose from thousands of free themes in Drupal’s official theme repository or premium themes on ThemeForest.

 Though Drupal has fewer modules and themes than WordPress, the modules and themes that it does have are highly configurable.
 That means you have complete control over the site’s functionality and appearance.